Selur/VapoursynthScriptsInHybrid/README.md

 # VapoursynthScriptsInHybrid
 All the Vapoursynth scripts that Hybrid uses.
-If you have suggestions how to improve these scripts let me know.
+If you have suggestions on how to improve these scripts, let me know.